-There is a general trend of decreased antimicrobial consumption and cost in the MSH ICU and TWH ICU.
+There is a general trend of decreased antimicrobial consumption and cost in the MSH ICU, TWH ICU, PMCC Leukemia service, and the Multi-Organ Transplant Program (MOTP) - cost only increased 0.3%.
 Antimicrobial consumption in the TGH CVICU is decreasing, however, cost has increased primarily due to the reintroduction of micafungin prophylaxis in heart transplant patients.
 There is a slight increase in antimicrobial consumption in the TGH ICU, with a decrease in cost.
 Costs are decreasing in the MSH NICU, with an increase in usage.
-The MSH GIM ward is showing a decrease in consumption and cost, while there has been a rise this past quarter in TGH GIM and TWH GIM.
+The MSH GIM ward is showing a decrease in consumption, while there has been a rise in consumption and cost this past quarter in the TGH GIM and the TWH GIM.
 These increases can be attributed to antifungal usage.
-The Leukemia service is also showing a decrease in consumption and cost, with a slight increase in the Allogeneic Bone Marrow Transplant Program (Allo-BMT) for cost.
-The Multi-Organ Transplant Program (MOTP) this quarter experienced an increase in consumption and cost.
+The Allogeneic Bone Marrow Transplant Program (allo-BMT) experienced an increase in consumption and cost this past quarter.